CAUSE: Counterfactual Assessment of User Satisfaction Estimation in Task-Oriented Dialogue Systems: Introduction

 Recently, \citet{hu2023unblock} have shown that ChatGPT's ability to predict user satisfaction scores is comparable to that of fine-tuned state-of-the-art models.
 This comparable performance was only based on in-context few-shot learning (i.e., without fine-tuning)~\cite{brown2020language,zhao2021calibrate,perez2021true,min2022metaicl}.
 We examine to what extent this finding on estimating user satisfaction generalizes to open-source LLMs.
 We use two open-source LLMs, namely, \texttt{Zephyr-7b-beta}\footnote{\url{https://huggingface.co/HuggingFaceH4/zephyr-7b-beta}} and \texttt{Mistral-7B-Instruct}\footnote{\url{https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2}} (to which we refer as \texttt{Zephyr} and \texttt{MistralIF}, respectively), and evaluate their performance on user satisfaction estimation on the MultiWOZ and SGD datasets.

-Our experiments show that when we incorporate more dissatisfaction samples in the test collections with our methodology for generating counterfactual dissatisfying utterances, LLMs can significantly outperform the state-of-the-art fine-tuned models.
+Our experiments show that when we incorporate more dissatisfactory dialogue samples in the test collections with our methodology for generating counterfactual dissatisfying utterances, LLMs can significantly outperform the state-of-the-art fine-tuned models.
 We argue that this discrepancy in the performance of models across more balanced test sets is due to the imbalanced training sets with plentiful dialogue samples with satisfaction labels.

-We summarize our contributions as follows: \begin{itemize}[noitemsep,leftmargin=*] \item We show and unlock the power of LLMs in generating satisfaction-aware counterfactual dialogues in TOD systems, paving the way for data augmentation in USE for TOD systems. \item We conduct human evaluations on our generated counterfactual dialogue samples and augment test collections. \item Through the robustness study of USE, we find that the performance of fine-tuned state-of-the-art estimators drastically decreases with an increase in dissatisfaction-labeled dialogues in test collections. \item We show that open-source LLMs, when used in few-shot USE, maintain higher robustness in identifying user dissatisfaction in TOD systems than state-of-the-art fine-tuned estimators. \end{itemize}
+We summarize our contributions as follows: \begin{itemize}[noitemsep,leftmargin=*] \item We show and unlock the power of LLMs in generating satisfaction-focused counterfactual dialogues in TOD systems, paving the way for data augmentation in USE for TOD systems. \item We conduct human evaluations on our generated counterfactual dialogue samples and augment the test collections of MultiWOZ and SGD benchmarks.\footnote{Available at \url{https://github.com/aminvenv/use}}

+\item Through the robustness study of USE, we find that the performance of fine-tuned state-of-the-art estimators drastically decreases with an increase in dissatisfaction-labeled dialogues in test collections.

+\item We show that open-source LLMs, when used in few-shot USE, maintain higher robustness in identifying user dissatisfaction in TOD systems than state-of-the-art fine-tuned estimators. \end{itemize}